Donation Receipt / Gift Aid Receipt (UK)

 When a charity wants to confirm a standing order or direct debit recurring donation arrangement with a donor in writing, issuing an official receipt for each periodic payment that covers both the payment acknowledgment and the ongoing Gift Aid declaration.

-When a charity needs HMRC-compliant records of its Gift Aid declarations to satisfy an HMRC audit or review, ensuring it has retained the documentary evidence required to support its Gift Aid claims for a minimum of six years.
+When a charity needs HMRC-compliant records of its Gift Aid declarations to satisfy an HMRC audit or review, confirming it has retained the documentary evidence required to support its Gift Aid claims for a minimum of six years.

 When a company or organisation makes a charitable donation and requires a formal receipt for its own accounting and corporation tax records, documenting the charitable payment as a deductible expense (noting that Gift Aid cannot be claimed on corporate donations, but a separate corporate tax relief may be available).